Photography is all about capturing stories in still frames. It is the art of converting moments into memories.

 You need fancy equipment to produce great photos

-Pricey equipment doesn’t always mean exceptional photos.
+But the truth is that pricey equipment doesn’t always mean exceptional photos.
 A lot of starting photographers tend to invest a hefty amount of money into buying equipment they may never need.
 After all, that’s nothing but a wasted investment.
 Instead, you can spend that money on promoting your business.

 Your niche determines which equipment you will need.
 For example, if you’re a wildlife photographer, you may need a telephoto lens, teleconverter, and a wide-angle lens.
 But you absolutely don’t need speed lights or green screens.
 You can also consider investing a little extra on add-ons such as batteries, tripods, or a durable camera bag.